TECHNICAL TRAINING & CERTIFICATION PROGRAM

 All certified technicians will be required to pass an examination in each level of certification they hold before recertification will be issued.
 Failure of any level shall require the applicant to retake the applicable schooling and pass the test.

-The certificate holder shall be responsible for applying for certification renewal and for maintaining a current address on file with the appropriate District Materials Office.
+The certificate holder shall be responsible for applying for certification renewal and for maintaining a current address on file.

 Technicians certified as Level I HMA and/or Level II PCC shall attend a minimum of two update classes each in the five-year period between certification and each recertification.
 Technicians certified in Erosion Control must take one update class in the five-year period between certification and each recertification.
 The Iowa DOT or an agency or organization approved by the TTCP will hold these classes.
 These update classes will be listed on the TTCP website, or the certified technician may contact the Iowa DOT for information.
 The updates are also available as web based courses.† If an individual does not attend the update class required before their certification expires, they must take the entire schooling and pass the examination for the certification required.